kintone/js-sdk/packages/profile-loader/README.md

 - apiToken ... `KINTONE_API_TOKEN`
 - oAuthToken ... `KINTONE_OAUTH_TOKEN`

-If you put a credential file at `$HOME/.kintone/credentials`, the function reads settings from the credential file.
+If you put a credentials file at `$HOME/.kintone/credentials`, the function reads settings from the credentials file.

-The format of the credential file is here.
+The format of the credentials file is the following.

 ```toml
 # The default setting, so the function